DSaunders/MiddleMan/README.md

 ### Getting started
 - Install via [Nuget]().
 - Create your Command and Query handlers (see below)
-- Take a dependency on `IMessageBroker` to start passing commands/queries
+- Take a dependency on `IBroker` to start passing commands/queries

 ### IoC container setup

 If you are not using 'auto-discover' on your IoC container, you will need to register:
-- `IMessageBroker` -> `MiddleMan.MessageBroker`.
+- `Broker` -> `MiddleMan.Broker`.
 This should be a singleton.
 - All implementations of `IHandler` (both `IQuery<T>` and `ICommmand` implement this interface)
 - All implementations of `IPipelineTask` (if you are using pipelines)
+- All implementations of `IMessageSubscriber` (if you are using messages)

 ### Queries